stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 ```

 As you can see, Idris inserted a hole for each of the cases on the
 right hand side.
-We can inspect the types of these holes
+We can again inspect their types or
-and replace them with a proper implementation.
+replace them with a proper implementation directly.

 This concludes the introduction of the (in my opinion) core
 features of interactive editing: Hovering on metavariables,